gregr/dbKanren/README.md

     * field/column names and types
       * optional remapping of lexicographical order
     * backing tables: record, any indices, vw-columns, and/or text-suffixes
-    * uniqueness or other constraints
+    * uniqueness, functional dependencies, or other constraints
     * statistics (derived from table statistics)

 * low-level tables with optional keys/indices (not user-level)